kubesphere/website/content/en/docs/v3.3/installing-on-linux/persistent-storage-configurations/install-ceph-csi-rbd.md

 #### Add-on configurations

 Save the above chart config locally (for example, `/root/rbd-provisioner.yaml`).
-The add-on config for rbd provisioner cloud be like:
+The add-on config for rbd provisioner could be like:

 ```yaml
 - name: rbd-provisioner